 We work to identify potential major risks to prevent them from occurring, and we have a structure in place to ensure that appropriate actions are taken in case of their occurrence.

-In addition, we establish a company-wide risk management system with President, Representative Director as the chief risk management officer and Executive Director, Corporate Strategy & Planning (Member of the Board of Directors, Executive Officer) as the risk management director in charge.
+In addition, we establish a company-wide risk management system with President, Representative Director as the chief risk management officer and Executive Director, Corporate Strategy & Planning (Member of the Board of Directors, Senior Executive Officer) as the risk management director in charge.
 In this way, we tackle issues related to risk management, recognizing them as important management strategic issues.

 We started preparations for the introduction of Enterprise Risk Management (ERM) in fiscal 2018 and introduced it in fiscal 2019, aiming for total, rather than partial, optimization of risk management.

 In conjunction with the introduction of ERM, we have appointed a Chief Risk Management Officer (President, Representative Director, and Chief Executive Officer) and a Head Risk Management Officer (Member of the Board of Directors).
 Furthermore, in addition to newly establishing the "Risk Management Office" in 2019, we have also formulated the "Risk Management Regulations" to promote ERM.